-These bars have it all.
+These Salted Caramel Apple Pie Bars have it all.
 They are full of sweet and salty caramel, spicy cinnamon, and sweet-tart apples.

 This post may contain affiliate links.